 Have more questions?
 Please read through our Frequently Asked Questions for more information.

-Members serving in a full time capacity may qualify to receive child care assistance.
+Members serving in a full-time or three-quarter time capacity may qualify to receive child care assistance.
 The program is administered through GAP Solutions, Inc. In order to be eligible for the assistance program, members must meet income requirements.
 For more information on how to apply, plesae see our Guide to Applying.
 You can also visit the GAP AmeriCorps Website (https://www.americorpschildcare.com/) for more details, Frequently Asked Questions, and the rules and regulations surrounding the program's administration.